-Revenue from web services are recognised based on output method i.e. pro-rata over the period of the contract as and when the Group satisfies performance obligations by transferring the promised services to its customers.
+Revenue from web services is recognised based on the output method i.e. pro-rata over the period of the contract as and when the Group satisfies performance obligations by transferring the promised services to its customers.

-The service are delivered using IT system which manages very high volume on daily basis and generates reports from which Group recognizes revenue, and hence there is inherent risk around the completeness and accuracy of the revenue recognition.
-Given the involvement of high volume, IT systems and inherent risk involved as described above, we determined the revenue recognition as key audit matter of the audit.
+These services are delivered using IT system which manages very high volume on daily basis and generates reports from which the Group recognises revenue, and hence there is inherent risk around the completeness and accuracy of revenue recognition.

+We have identified revenue recognition as a key audit matter because web service revenue is one of the key performance indicators for the Group, significance of web service revenue to the financial statements, underlying IT systems and given the involvement of high volume, and inherent risk involved as described above, we determined completeness and accuracy of revenue recognition as a key audit matter of the audit.